karlm89/Como-MVC/README.md

 # Como PHP MVC Framework

+## Description :
+Como PHP is a PHP MVC Framework built on the ideas from Symfony & Laravel.
+The idea for this framework is low barrier to entry for PHP developers that have never used a MVC Framework.

+All the vendor features added to Como are configured, but not required for use of the application.
+For example: If you look at the composer.json, you will see Twig is required, but you will find that it is not required in order to use the framework.

 ## Reading the README :

 Commands that should be run in a terminal should be marked with ```>``` , the arrow itself should not be typed in the terminal.